jeremyfromearth/machine-learning-lab/README.md

 # Machine Intelligence Laboratory
 A repo for machine learning demos, visualizations and research.
-Unless otherwise specified alll algorithms and techniques are hand-rolled using NumPy, SciPy and Pandas.
+Unless otherwise specified all algorithms and techniques are hand-rolled using NumPy, SciPy and Pandas.
 No ML libraries are being implemented and likewise, this is not an ML library.

-Generally, data is represented and transformed in Pandas DataFrames, while ML algorithms operate on NumPy Arrays.
+That said, I've tried to be consistent in the api of the learning algorithms.
+All models have a learn method which accepts a Pandas `DataFrame` as it's first argument.
+Though, it should be noted that where possible, the algorithms will generally use NumPy arrays interally because they are generally faster.

 ----